 Starts with climate efficiency

-We believe the most efficiently run companies yield both the best near-term and long-term returns.
-We use climate pollution as a powerful benchmark for overall operational efficiency and competitive advantages, because greenhouse gas emissions are connected to nearly every part of every company's supply chain.
+We use climate pollution as a powerful indicator for overall operational efficiency and competitive advantages, because greenhouse gas emissions are connected to nearly every part of every company's supply chain.
 Our Smart Sustainability Process starts by calculating over 6,000 individual companies' climate efficiency.
 We first divide each company's total (Scopes 1-3) carbon emissions by its total value (market capitalization) to calculate carbon intensity per dollar invested (CO2e/$).
 Climate efficiency is then determined by dividing each company's respective carbon intensity by the average carbon intensity for that company’s particular industry sector.

 Importantly, our calculations include supply chain (Scope 3) greenhouse gas emissions, which are ignored by most other ESG strategies, despite the fact that supply chain emissions are often over 80% of a company's climate impacts, as well as the biggest indicator of operational efficiency and better management decision-making.

 Once a company's climate efficiency is known, we can identify and compare “Climate Leaders” with “Climate Laggards” in each industry sector.
 The chart below includes several years of financial performance, using a 2014 data set of over 5,000 publicly-traded companies, and shows Climate Leaders outperformed Climate Laggards across most sectors and over most time periods.